rodrigocelso1/LSTM-Stock-Predictor/README.md

  1. Prepare the data for training and testing
  2. Build and train custom LSTM RNNs
  3. Evaluate the performance of each model

+Finally, use the testing data to evaluate each model and compare the performance.
+Use the above to answer the following:

+* Which model has a lower loss?

+* Answer:The model with the lower loss is the closing prices predictor

+* Which model tracks the actual values better over time?

+* Answer:The model with better results over time is the closing prices predictor

+* Which window size works best for the model?

+* Answer:The window size that works better is 1